alexandru-filip/perdaw-dataset/README.md

 ## Dataset Content and Structure

-The dataset comprises four zip files designed to offer users access to various components, including dataset content, different dataset partitions, original 3D models utilized for image extraction, and the initial extracted images.
+The dataset comprises four zip files designed to offer users access to various components, including the dataset content, different partitions, the original 3D models utilized for image extraction and the initial extracted images.

-som images and light description here

 ### original_3d_objects_revit.zip
-This file contains 20 3D models in a **.rtv** format, compatible with Autodesk's AEC software suite, such as Revit.
+This file contains the 20 3D models in a **.rtv** format, compatible with Autodesk's AEC software suite, such as Revit.

-Below a more comprehensive description of each element can be found:
+Below, a more comprehensive description of each building component (object) can be found:

 #### The Doors
 | Name   | Size          | Location | Model          | Height | Length | Placement        |